kirpalsingh225/kirpalsingh225/README.md

 - I am Kirpal Singh currently working as an AI Engineer.
 - I'm currently working on building better Agentic Systems.
 - I'm currently learning about the Long Horizon Agents and Computer Use Agents.
+- I also edit videos using Alight Motion.
 - 📫 Reach me at: **kirpalsingh2252002@gmail.com**